My1/SwitchSDTool/README.md

 ## Todo

+1) Proper Docs involving modern Tools.
-1) change keys.txt to prod.keys
+2) change keys.txt to prod.keys
-2) read mSD seed from there and try to use that
+3) read mSD seed from there and try to use that
     * is this even possible, LPRCM does not dump the verification vector (the `private` file) on the mSD
-3) used title.keys instead of a mounted/dumped SYSTEM Partition
+4) used title.keys instead of a mounted/dumped SYSTEM Partition

 # SwitchSSDTool original README